Updates & Common Dining Questions For Spring 2020

 Q: What are you doing to address the wait times in the dining halls?

-A: We are expecting lines to be present all year, but when classes start we expect students will have varied schedules which will help with peak meal times.
+A: We are expecting lines to be present all year, but when in person classes start we expect students will have varied schedules which will help with peak meal times.
 Even in a "normal" semester, we see lines for the first two weeks.
 Everyone tends to eat at very standard times for a few weeks.
-Starting 8/24/20 we opened another dining hall (North) for service and this has the potential to help.

 Once the quarantine ends and students are able to move around with a little more freedom they won't all eat at the dining hall closest to their dorm.
-Our retail operations will have expanded hours of operation beginning on August 31st which also will help with providing additional locations to dine at (these locations accept points and the UC Cafes also accept flex passes*).
+Our retail operations will have expanded hours of operation beginning Feb 1st which also will help with providing additional locations to dine at (these locations accept points and the UC Cafes also accept Flex Passes*).
 We expect the wait time to improve.
 This has definitely been a style of service we are not accustomed to offering but we are constantly evaluating ways to make it better.

-*See more details w/in these FAQs regarding points and flex passes or visit our Meal Plan FAQ page.
+*See more details w/in these COVID FAQs regarding points and Flex Passes or visit our Meal Plan FAQ page.

 Q: Can I go to the dining halls while waiting for my test results?